jameskolean/gatsby-jameskolean-tech/_data/post/2020-20-06-quick-tip-synk-security-scanner.md

 thumbnail: /assets/woman-magnifingglass-unsplash.jpg
 ---

 I recently ran across a slick tool called Snyk at https://app.snyk.io.
-This tool will watch for and report security and license issues in your NodeJS dependency.
-It will also help create pull requests to resolve any problems.
+This tool will scan for security and license problems in your NodeJS dependencies.
+It also helps create pull requests to resolve any problems.

-I started [here](https://support.snyk.io/hc/en-us/categories/360000598398-Integrations) following the GitLab integration.
+I started [here](https://support.snyk.io/hc/en-us/categories/360000598398-Integrations) following the GitLab integration instructions.
 Follow the instructions to create a GitLab Personal Access Token with API access.
 Then choose the projects you want to monitor.

 I tried the VSCode extension _Vuln Cost - Security Scanner_, but it didn't install properly.